-What is a disc herniation?
+What is a lumbar disc herniation?

 The twenty four vertebrae of the spinal column are separated by discs.
 These discs have a fibrous coat on the outside and a gel-like interior.
 Their function is to absorb shock duriThe twenty four vertebrae of the spinal column are separated by discs.
-These discs have a fibrous coat on the outside and a gelatinous interior.
-Their function is to absorb shock during movement, but they are subject to injury, wear and tear.
-Monotonous or strenuous of work can increase the likelihood of damaging the discs.
+These discs have a fibrous coat on the outside and a gel-like interior.
+Their function is to absorb shock during movement, but they are subject to injury, and ‘wear and tear’.
+Repetitive or strenuous work can increase the likelihood of damaging the discs.
 When the external coat is damaged, the gelatinous inside pushes out.
 This bulge forms the hernia, which then often irritates the nerves serving the legs.

-The hernias can cause pain when the spinal canal is narrow or when the hernia itself is very large and touches one of the spinal nerves on it-s way to the leg or buttock muscles.
-When the pain is felt in the back of the leg, the classic symptom called sciatica.
+The hernias can cause pain when the spinal canal is narrow or when the hernia itself is very large.
+This is because it can touch one of the spinal nerves, on its way to the leg or buttock muscles.
+When the pain is felt in the back of the leg, this is a classic symptom called sciatica.
 Coughing, sneezing and evacuating the bowel can increase the pain.

-The exact course of chiropractic treatment is carefully designed for each patient according to the results of the physical examination and the findings from the patient’s case history.
+The exact course of chiropractic treatment is carefully designed for each patient, according to the results of the physical examination and the findings from the patient’s case history.